madetech/blog/posts/deployment_by_pull_requests.md

 # Deployments by Pull Requests

-At Madetech, we experimented a number of approaches to improve our code workflow, [Continuous delivery](what-is-continuous-delivery) is currently extensively used to bring the code quicker to our users.
+At Madetech, we experimented a number of approach to improve our code workflow, [Continuous delivery](what-is-continuous-delivery) is currently extensively used to bring the code quicker to our users.
-We are have now been using a Pull Request-based (or merge request on Gitlab / Bitbucket) development method.
+We have now switched to a Pull Request-based (or merge request on Gitlab / Bitbucket) development method on some of our project and already see the benefits of it.

 ## How the workflow works

-The master branch now becomes a production-ready branch and the only commits on master are coming from pull requests.
+The master branch now becomes a production-ready branch and the only commits on master are coming from Pull Requests.
 Instead of everyone pushing directly to master, branches are used for every pull requests.
 The pull request branch should be rebased often to the master to make sure that branch is unaffected by the latest code.